Hira990/todo-app/README.md

 # To-Do List App 📝
-My Streamlit To-Do List Web App using Python and OOP This is a simple web-based To-Do List app built using OOP, Python and Streamlit.
+This is a simple web-based To-Do List app built using OOP, Python and Streamlit.

 ## Features